cocoahero/android-geojson/README.md

 3. Add the newly imported Android Library Project as a dependency to your application project.

 ### Sample Usage

+Whether you need to parse existing GeoJSON from a file or web server, or create new GeoJSON from user input, this library has got you covered.

 #### Parsing GeoJSON